Q2 The Source

 Poem and Lyric Resources for Step 1

 Choose a poem or lyrics that interest you and is school appropriate.
 Copy and paste one stanza into a text document like MS Word, Google Docs or Open Office.
 Pay attention to the title, author of the poem, and the website that you used to find the material.
 You will need all this information later.
-You may want to bookmark the pages (using your Diigo sites) so you can easily return to the page and paste the necessary credits into your document.
+You may want to bookmark the pages (using tools such as Diigo) so you can easily return to the page and paste the necessary credits into your document.

 Step 2: Image or Photo Resources